Praggie/SpeakerVerification/README.md

 # SpeakerVerification
 This program implements Speaker verification using gaussian mixtures.
+Also uses the library ALIZE to implement Universal model background, and Expectation Maximization.